benjaminplee/whoppex/README.md

 ### In Whoppex

 - Change pause impl to not sleep but delay send of next msg to actor to allow for kill or other cmd during pause/delay
-- Mechanism to stop all currently running agents
 - Mechanism to report (e.g. publish to mqtt, log, etc) status of agents (e.g. # alive, state of test, etc) and configurable intervals
 - Mechanism to generate basic reports of success or data over time (this may be out of scope)
 - Mechanism to supply whoppex with full "scenario" and have it figure thigs out instead of individual function calls
-- Mechanism for ramp up and down of agents
-- integration with statd/graphite/etc for event tracking and test visualization
+- Integration with statd/graphite/etc for event tracking and test visualization
 - Logging to track agent and test success, agent errors, status codes, etc
 - Ability to run from cmd line with some sort of preset configuration
 - Easy distributed testing modes (launch agents round-robin or preset across nodes)
 	- relaunch agents on other nodes or redistribute based on load
-- ability to set "fixed" number of agents and restart on death or end of plan to maintain "averager user load"
+- Ability to set "fixed" number of agents and restart on death or end of plan to maintain "averager user load"
-- document usage and consider how other people can use the base app, integrate with their own elixir apps, or ideally use without having to build their own app (e.g. with .exs files)
+- Document usage and consider how other people can use the base app, integrate with their own elixir apps, or ideally use without having to build their own app (e.g. with .exs files)
-- full test coverage
+- Full test coverage
-- passing ci build
+- Passing ci build
-- include type specs, review with dializer?
+- Include type specs, review with dializer?
-- publish to hex
+- Publish to hex